JasmineYJ/MCIT591ColorScheme/README.md

 * For the ease of use, we combined all the functions in one file -- MainMethodRun.java.
 * If you hit “run” in MainMethodRun.java, you will be prompted to enter the name of your image and an integer (should be ranged from 5 to 7) which indicates how many colors you want to get in the color scheme.
 * The format of image name should be “xxx.jpg”, also the image needs to be in the same project folder.
-There are 11 sample test images in our java folder for your use, they are pretty cute pictures.
+There are 11 sample test images in our java folder for your use.
 * To get the optimized result for the recommended images, we set the range of user input integer to be 5-7.
 * Hope you enjoy our color scheme program.